pouyaSamie/FreeInternet/README.md

 ![Alt text](img/7.jpg)

 ## <a name="Nginx"></a>:lock: Install Nginx
-we need a webserver for our website and SSL certificate.
+we need a webserver for our website and an SSL certificate.

 **CentOS** :